 3.987 Local impact notes for state-mandated actions.

 Subdivision 1.
 Local impact notes.
-The commissioner of finance shall coordinate the development of a local impact note for any proposed legislation introduced after June 30, 1997, or any rule proposed after June 30, 1998, upon request of the chair or the ranking minority member of either legislative tax committee.
+The commissioner of finance shall coordinate the development of a local impact note for any proposed legislation introduced after June 30, 1997, or any rule proposed after December 31, 1998, upon request of the chair or the ranking minority member of either legislative tax committee.
 Upon receipt of a request to prepare a local impact note, the commissioner must notify the authors of the proposed legislation or, for an administrative rule, the head of the relevant executive agency or department, that the request has been made.
 The local impact note must be made available to the public upon request.
 If the action is among the exceptions listed in section 3.988, a local impact note need not be requested nor prepared.
 The commissioner shall make a reasonable and timely estimate of the local fiscal impact on each type of political subdivision that would result from the proposed legislation.
 The commissioner of finance may require any political subdivision or the commissioner of an administrative agency of the state to supply in a timely manner any information determined to be necessary to determine local fiscal impact.
 The political subdivision, its representative association, or commissioner shall convey the requested information to the commissioner of finance with a signed statement to the effect that the information is accurate and complete to the best of its ability.
 The political subdivision, its representative association, or commissioner, when requested, shall update its determination of local fiscal impact based on actual cost or revenue figures, improved estimates, or both.
 Upon completion of the note, the commissioner must provide a copy to the authors of the proposed legislation or, for an administrative rule, to the head of the relevant executive agency or department.

-(1) the policy goals that are sought to be attained, the performance standards that are to be imposed, and an explanation why the goals and standards will best be served by requiring compliance by political subdivisions;
+(1) the policy goals that are sought to be attained and any performance standards that are to be imposed on political subdivisions;

-(3) the reasons for each prescribed standard and the process by which each standard governs input such as staffing and other administrative aspects of the program;
+(3) the process by which each standard governs input such as staffing and other administrative aspects of the program;

 (4) the sources of additional revenue, in addition to existing funding for similar programs, that are directly linked to imposition of the mandates that will provide adequate and stable funding for their requirements;